emacs-mirror/emacs/mps/manual/source/topic/collection.rst

 .. note::

-    It's possible that the algorithm the MPS uses to schedule its collections will change in future releases.
+    It's likely that the algorithm the MPS uses to schedule its collections will change in future releases.
 There's a lot of room for improvement here.